Vopaaz/checkpointing/docs/docs/caveats.md

 ## Changing reference function

 checkpointing only watches the code change of the decorated function itself.
-Any reference function are only identified by their reference, meaning that the change of code logic cannot be captured.
+Any function invoked within it is only identified by reference, meaning that the change of code logic cannot be captured.

 === "1st run"